Kansas cruises to 81-65 win over Villanova in Final Four

 “They played great.
 They were well-prepared.
 They really executed,” Villanova coach Jay Wright said.
 “We did a lot of things wrong, but we want to make sure they get the credit they deserve.
 They played a great game.”

-Each team finished with 13 3-pointers, and the 26 made shots from beyond the arc set a record for a Final Four game, topping the 25 that the same two teams made in 2018 at the Alamodome.
+Each team finished with 13 made 3-pointers, and the 26 total shots from beyond the arc set a record for a Final Four game, topping the 25 that the same two teams made in 2018 at the Alamodome.

 Unlike that night, though, it was the Jayhawks who pounced on Villanova at the start, trying to run ragged a team whose depth problems were only compounded by the loss of Moore, who tore his Achilles tendon in the regional finals.